DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture11.md

 ### Analysis of Huffman’s Algorithm
 Assuming that
-- n is the size of X
+- `n` : size of X
-- d is the number of distinct characters of X
+- `d` : number of distinct characters of X
 - PQ is implemented using a heap
-- Runs in O(n + d∙log d) time
+- Runs in $O(n + d \cdot \log d)$ time

 ## Real Huffman coding
-In practice, we don’t actually care about the codewords in the first instance – we actually want to compute the set of codeword lengths (how many bits to assign to each codeword)
+In practice, we don’t actually care about the codewords in the first instance – *we actually want to compute the set of codeword lengths* (how many bits to assign to each codeword)

 #### Huffman's example